About our Anti-DDoS

 What's included in the Advanced package:

-Advanced also includes the features from the Basic package above.
+Advanced also includes the features from the Standard package above.

 Rate limiting